Mr-KulwinderSingh/IphoneLoversBlog/README.md

 | **Unfix Bug** |
 | ----------- |
 | When a logged in user adds a new post, the post slug should automatically be created from the post title.
 But the slug field is empty in the database.
 Slug is a required field when admin publishes a draft post, so here admin manually filled the slug field during publishing.
 Below is the screenshot from the post model in admin panel and view for Add Post.
+| In the Blog page when you click on next it shows the posts are overlapping.

 ----